LGBTQIA+ Resources

 Booklists on various themes related to gender and sexuality can be accessed directly through our catalog.
 We also have a list of LGBTQIA+ movies.

 Many relevant titles are also available online as eBooks and audiobooks.
-Digital book lists can be accessed here.
 These lists also include notes on the specific type of LGBTQIA+ representation in books.

 Crisis Support